NordVPN vs. CyberGhost in Canada: Head-to-Head Comparison

 The results for CyberGhost torrenting tests were almost the same.
 We received 89.24 Mbps speed from CyberGhost P2P-friendly servers.
 With only a difference of just 2.65 Mbps between the two providers, it is safe to say that both of them equally match when it comes to torrenting.

-NordVPN offers better download speeds for torrenting, as can be seen in the comparison between NordVPN vs PureVPN, where NordVPN performed better owing to its fast P2P servers.
+NordVPN offers better download speeds for torrenting, as can be seen in the comparison between NordVPN vs PureVPN and also in NordVPN vs VyprVPN, where NordVPN performed better owing to its fast P2P servers.
 Also, these providers are secure and private enough to enable a safe torrenting experience and perform P2P file-sharing in the knowledge that your identity and activities are occluded from the view of ISPs or agencies that might be interested in snooping in on you.

 For Torrenting: It’s a tie

-3. NordVPN vs CyberGhost in Australia: Pricing Plans
+3. NordVPN vs CyberGhost in Canada: Pricing Plans

 Result: CyberGhost is slightly cheaper and offers a 45-day money-back guarantee than its competitor.
-For this reason, it is more affordable than NordVPN in Australia.
+For this reason, it is more affordable than NordVPN.